-The Government has allocated £1,200,000 to be spent by the end of 2021 on activities and refreshments for income eligible, free school meals pupils for the following periods – 16 hours per week for the following weeks, 1 week at Easter, 4 weeks in the summer and 1 week at Christmas.
+The Government has allocated £1,200,000 to be spent in Dudley per year until 2025 on activities and refreshments for income eligible, free school meals pupils for the following weeks, 1 week at Easter, 4 weeks in the summer and 1 week at Christmas.

-In Dudley borough we have over 9,000 Free School Meal pupils, the government expect to reach a minimum of 40% of these pupils (3,600).
+In Dudley borough we have over 11,000 Free School Meal pupils, we aim to reach a minimum of 40% of these pupils (4,400).
 Activities must be for school age pupils (Reception to Year 11)

-We are keen to work in partnership with our local schools and the community and voluntary sector to offer a varied and wide range of activities.
+We are keen to work in partnership with our local schools, businesses and the community and voluntary sector to offer a varied and wide range of activities.
 We are seeking expressions of interest from providers who would like to run a holiday club or activities over the 2022 school holidays as listed above.

 Bids can be a collaboration of partners with specific expertise and knowledge.
 We can help develop relationships between organisations that can provide activities and those that can provide meals and food support.
 The Black Country Foodbank is already supporting a number of organisations within Central Dudley with food for their projects.
 They are happy to talk to any organisation regarding collaborating.
 Top Church Training have Harrys Café in Brierley Hill and again are happy to collaborate with others to offer support around food.

 We are keen to include Young People throughout the process and want you, where possible, to include them in the planning and delivery.

 Equality, diversity, and inclusion – Providers will be asked to consider and identify how they propose to meet the needs of diverse groups i.e. food provision which cater for religious beliefs, activities which are gender-aware and inclusive for children with additional needs or disabilities.